AdobeDocs/experience-manager-65.pt-BR/help/assets/content-fragments/content-fragments-variations.md

 #### Editar fragmento de conteúdo {#fragment-references-edit-content-fragment}

-A opção **Editar fragmento do conteúdo** abrirá esse fragmento em uma nova guia de janela.
+A opção **Editar fragmento de conteúdo** abrirá esse fragmento em uma nova guia da janela.

 <!--
 The option **Edit Content Fragment** will open that fragment in a new editor tab (within the same browser tab).